jorgemunozl/transformer_archi/research/Development.md

 - Look for future improvements when try to tackle larger molecules.
 # Overview

-Section 2 reviews background on neural wavefunctions and attention.
-Section 3 details Psiformer’s architecture and training.
-Section 4 presents the experimental protocol and comparisons.
-Section 5 discusses limitations and avenues for scaling to larger systems.

-This work is structured as follow: The theoretical framework introduces the foundations of quantum many-body theory, the structure of the Schrodinger equation for many electrons like also foundational concepts of Deep Learning that are going to be used in this specific work, we are going to talk also about the Transformer architecture and Fermi Net a architecture that use Neural Networks to solve the problem and this work is built up on.
+This work is structured as follow: The theoretical framework introduces the foundations of quantum many-body theory, the structure of the Schrodinger equation for many-bodies like also foundational concepts of Deep Learning.
-The concepts presented in this section provide the physical and mathematical context for the proposed model.

-The part where the model itself is introduced.

-The methodology section details a brief construction of the **Psiformer** and the environment which is going to be use.
+Section [Number] introduce **Fermi Net** a neural wave function, which is very useful to us and the place where we are going to apply the mechanism of attention.

 # Theoretical Framework

+The concepts presented in this section provide the physical and mathematical intuion necessary for the problem.
 ## The physics law behind the solution
 ### The Schrodinger Equation

 The Schrodinger equation was presented in a series of publications made it by Erwin Schrodinger in the year 1916.
-We search the complex function $\psi$ called **wave function**, the function $\lvert \psi \rvert^{2}$ is a probability distribution telling us the probability of find an electron is a specific position.
-He first derived the time dependent equation:
+We search the complex function $\psi$ called **wave function** for a single particle this function depends on the position of the particle $\mathbf{\vec{r}}$ and time $t$ $(\psi(\mathbf{\vec{r}},t))$, the function $\lvert \psi \rvert^{2}$ is a probability distribution telling us the probability of find an electron in a specific position.

+Schrodinger from the DeBroglie equation and ... derived the time dependent equation:
 $$ i\hbar \frac{\partial \psi}{\partial t}=\hat{H}\psi $$
-Where $i$ is the complex unit, $\hbar$ is the [[Reduced Planck Constant]] approximate to $1.054571817\dots \times 10^{-34} J\cdot s$.
-The $\hat{H}$ is a Hermitian linear operator called the Hamiltonian which represents the total energy of the system:
+Where $i$ is the complex unit, $\hbar$ is the [[Reduced Planck Constant]] approximate to $1.054571817\dots \times 10^{-34} J\cdot s$ and $\hat{H}$ is a Hermitian linear operator called the **Hamiltonian** which represents the total energy of the system:
 $$
 \hat{H}=\vec{P}+V(x)
 $$